Lemon Poppy Seed Bread

 For long-term freezing, I recommend freezing the whole loaf wrapped in plastic wrap and aluminum foil.
 Thaw completely at room temperature before slicing.
-To freeze leftover individual slices, wrap in plastic wrap, then a layer of aluminum foil, and store in a freezer safe bag.
+To freeze leftover individual slices, wrap in plastic wrap, then a layer of aluminum foil, and store them in a freezer-safe bag.
 Unwrap completely before thawing to prevent the glaze from sticking to the plastic wrap.

 Use room temperature ingredients and do not overmix the batter.
 The batter should be stirred just so no streaks of flour remain.